LuisMiSanVe/CSharpPHP_API/README.md

 PHP side:
 - index.php: It's the main part of the program, it executes the code writen.
 - models/bas_categoria.php: has the different mehods and querys defined.
-- controllers/bas_categoria_controller.php: contains the functions that directly execute the code in bas_categoria.php
+- controllers/bas_categoria_controller.php: contains the functions that directly execute the code in 'bas_categoria.php'.
 - config/database.php: Creates the connection with the database.
 - config/definiciones.php: Have declared the connection parameters.